build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ## What You Will Accomplish

-The process you will accomplish through this tutorial is:
+Here is what happens in this scenario:

 1. A "malicious" host interacts with a "compromised" host causing GuardDuty to report a finding.
-2. The finding is matched in an EventBridge rule that does two things:
+2. The finding will be matched in an EventBridge rule that you will create using Terraform.
+The EventBridge rule does the following two things:
-   1. Triggers an SNS rule that sends an email to a defined admin with easy to read text explaining the finding.
+   1. It triggers an SNS rule that you will create using Terraform.
+This SNS rule will send an email to a defined admin with easy to read text explaining the finding.
-   2. Triggers a Lambda function that moves the compromised host to a forensic security group where it is isolated for further investigation.
+   2. It triggers a Lambda function that you will create using Terraform.
+The Lambda function moves the compromised host to a forensic security group where it is isolated for further investigation.

 ### Prerequisites